olivertzeng/pixiv-viewer/docs/README.en.md

 ## Disclaimer

-This project has nothing to do with pixiv.net (ピクシブ株式会社).
-The copyright of all works belongs to Pixiv or its original author.
+This project has no affiliation with pixiv.net(ピクシブ株式会社).

+The copyright of all artworks presented in this project(Website/APP) belongs to Pixiv or its original authors.

-For communication and learning only.
+This project is for communication and learning only and may not be used for any commercial purposes.

 ## LICENSE